tkem/openlap/README.md

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-Carrera® and Carrera AppConnect® are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.
+Carrera® and Carrera AppConnect® are registered trademarks of Carrera Toys GmbH.

-Open Lap is not an official Carrera® product, and is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.
+Open Lap is not an official Carrera® product, and is not affiliated with or endorsed by Carrera Toys GmbH.

 Thanks to Stephan Heß (a.k.a. [slotbaer](http://www.slotbaer.de/)) for doing all the hard work.